T1NKER0/Online-Video-Game-Store/README.md

 - Create and log into accounts.
 - Browse games by genre.
-- Search for games by title or keyword.
+- Search for games by title.
 - View detailed information about each game.
 - Add or remove games from their wishlist.
 - Purchase games.